Curriculum Leader

 Implementation

-At various points on their learning journey, students will have opportunities to encounter people of faith first hand, either as visitors to the school or on visits to places of worship.
+At various points through the school year, students will have opportunities to encounter people of faith first hand, either as visitors to the school or on visits to places of worship.
 We have strong links with various churches in Hexham as well as with Muslim, Hindu, Buddhist, Christian and Sikh communities in Newcastle and elsewhere.

 Impact